The First Steps to Becoming a Second Shooter

 No, you’re not making four or five figures, but taking home a few hundred bucks for a day behind the lens and learning how a real wedding is photographed is what I would call a great day.

-And the best part is, you NEED the reps anyway.
+And let’s not forget, you NEED the reps anyway.

 Being a second or even a third shooter at a full-blown wedding and reception is a sa-weet way to build your portfolio, gain experience shooting and play a valuable role in helping out a fellow wedding photographer/mentor.